hippytaff/drat/README.md

 # drat

-Work in progress...sort of
+Work in progress...getting there.

 Todo
 - build from minimal
-- Work out why can't bind irssi, mc and tty-clock
 - pre-release iso (one that I won't be too ashamed to share)

-Wishlit
-- Themes/start-up configurations
+- Proper README/docs